siddx78-spec/how-to-clean-install-windows-or-boot-linux-iso-without-usb/README.md

 ---
 # guide starts here
-## this guide is for windows users, though you can just ask ai to recode these commands to linux equivalent and it should work just fine.
+#### this guide is for windows users. you can ask AI for linux version of this guide
+#### this guide is completely handmade. no ai-alop.

 ## Step 1. preparation